dixaborah/homepage/README.md

-# homepage
+# Website Clonning
-A simple home page using HTML, CSS and JavaScript
+A clone of Adobe website(http://www.adobe.com/africa/creativecloud.html?promoid=88X75SRR&mv=other) using HTML5, CSS3(SASS) and JavaScript